dalgard/meteor-viewmodel/README.md

 In special cases, like with the `classes` binding, the key may be omitted or multiple keys may be listed.

-Any space separated values placed after the viewmodel key (i.e. the name of a property) inside the bind expression are passed as arguments to the binding – for instance, delay:
+Any space separated values after the colon inside the bind expression are passed as arguments to the binding – for instance, key and delay:

 ```html
 <input type="text" {{bind 'value: search 1500'}}>